Coordination layer

 Purpose

-ClinicZones addresses operational fragmentation that occurs when teams are distributed across locations, responsibilities shift rapidly, and missions require multi-step coordination.
-It provides a consistent structure for assigning responsibility, routing work, tracking progress, and maintaining a shared operational picture.
+RUISA ClinicZones is designed to address operational fragmentation that can occur when teams are distributed across locations, responsibilities shift rapidly, and missions require multi-step coordination.
+It provides a consistent coordination structure for assigning responsibility, routing work, tracking progress, and maintaining a shared operational picture.
 Public presentation remains doctrine-led and outcome-oriented rather than mechanically reproducible.

 Relationship to RUISA